dkirkby/legacyQA/docs/README.md

     classify the whole data set.
 </p>
 <p>
-    To get started, click on a tab above to display thumbnails of downsampled DECaLs exposures (using the community pipeline output) for different bands.
+    To get started, click on a tab above to display thumbnails of (inverse-variance weighted) downsampled DECaLs exposures (using the community pipeline output) for different bands.
 The code used to build each thumbnail is
     <a href="https://github.com/dkirkby/legacyQA/blob/master/extract.py">here</a>.
 </p>
 <p>